arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/datasheet/datasheet.md

 Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino® Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more.

 ### Board Recovery
 All Arduino® boards have a built-in bootloader which allows flashing the board via USB.
-In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by double-tapping the reset button right after power up.
+In case a sketch locks up the processor and the board is not reachable anymore via USB, it is possible to enter bootloader mode by double-tapping the reset button right after power up.

 ## Connector Pinouts
 **Note:** All the pins on J1 and J2 (excluding fins) are referenced to the V<sub>DDIO_EXT</sub> voltage which can be generated internally or supplied externally.